 The Karen Women’s Organisation was formed in 1949 and has a membership of over 60,000 women.
 Since our formation in 1949 we have expanded our focus from one of purely social welfare to try to encourage an awareness of Women’s Rights and to promote women’s participation in the community decision making and political processes.

 KWO Vision: A federal Burma where all communities have gender equality, the protection and promotion of indigenous people’s rights, human rights, and justice.

 KWO Mission: KWO is an ethnic women’s community-based organization that empowers women so they have capacity and power to solve their own problems and participate in decision-making that will affect their lives.

-The objectives of the KWO
+The Goals of KWO